Michael Walsh (footballer, born 1977)

 Michael Shane Walsh (born 5 August 1977) is an English former footballer who spent twelve years as a professional in the Football League.
 A defender, he made a total of 319 appearances in league and cup competitions.

 Beginning his career at Scunthorpe United in 1995, he made over 100 appearances for the club before moving to Port Vale in 1998 for a £100,000 fee.
-With Vale he won the Football League Trophy in 2001, but then suffered a catalogue of injuries that ended his career prematurely and severely limited his first team appearances.
-He retired due to injury in 2007 at the age of 29, and took up work as a gas fitter.
+With Vale, he won the Football League Trophy in 2001.
+He then suffered a catalogue of injuries that ended his career prematurely and severely limited his first-team appearances.
+He retired due to injury in 2007 at 29 and took up work as a gas fitter.

 Career

+Scunthorpe United

-Walsh started his professional career at Scunthorpe in 1995, making his league debut under Dave Moore as a seventeen-year-old against Scarborough in April of that year.
+Walsh was with Rotherham United as a schoolboy, though he started his professional career at Scunthorpe United in 1995, making his league debut under Dave Moore as a 17-year-old against Scarborough in April of that year.
 He spent three years with the club, playing across the back four, making 124 appearances in all competitions.
-The Glanford Park club came close to reaching the Third Division play-offs under Brian Laws in 1997–98, but finished one point and one place behind 7th place Barnet.
+The Glanford Park club came close to reaching the Third Division play-offs under Brian Laws in 1997–98, but finished one point and one place behind seventh place Barnet.
+He was linked with Preston North End, though a £500,000 transfer deal was called off after Preston entered financial difficulties.